aica-technology/network-interfaces/README.md

 #### One container with host (container not on host network)

-Imagine the container is an SSH server or needs to be on a user-defined network, but the robot is connected directly to the host machine.
+The container is an SSH server or needs to be on a user-defined network, but the robot is connected directly to the host machine.
 This is almost the same case as above:

 - The controller sends the command on `*:1602` and receives the state on `*:1601` with both sockets binding.
 In that